X-Lemon-X/Pilot_6_axis/README.md

   - int_Joystick_right_MMax -> maximum value of the right joystick  x,y,z axis in the end of the range
   - flo_Joystick_right_filer  -> inertia of the right joystick (0.0-1.0)
   - int_upd_freq  => frequendy of sending data frame
-  - str_host_wifi => IP address to whitch the rc will send data frame
+  - str_host_wifi => IP address to whitch the Rc will send data frame
-  - str_host_port => port to whitch the rc will send data frame
+  - str_host_port => port to whitch the Rc will send data frame
-  - str_passwd  =>  password of the network of the rc in setup mode
+  - str_passwd  =>  password of the network of the Rc in setup mode
   - str_WIFI_(number 1-6)_S =>  SSID of the network      (where number means priority from 1 to 6)
   - str_WIFI_(number 1-6)_P =>  Password of the network